Clip Studio Paint: History

+The application has it origins in a program for macOS and Windows, released in Japan in 2001 as "Comic Studio".
+It was sold as "Manga Studio" in the Western market by E Frontier America until 2007, then by Smith Micro Software.
+Early versions were designed for creating black and white art with only spot color (a typical format for Japanese manga), with version 4 adding support for full-color art.

-Clip Studio Paint Ver.
-1.0.0 was released on May 31, 2012, for macOS and Windows, distributed at the time as Manga Studio 5 by Smith Micro Software for Western markets.
-In 2016, the name "Manga Studio" was deprecated, with the program sold in all markets as "Clip Studio Paint".
-The version released under this unified branding (build 1.5.4 of the redesigned application) also introduced a new file format (extension .clip) and frame-by-frame animation.
+Celsys developed Clip Studio Paint as a replacement for this product, based on the company's Illust Studio application, and it was released on May 31, 2012.
+It was initially distributed in Western markets as "Manga Studio 5", but in 2016, the branding was unified worldwide as "Clip Studio Paint".
+At this time, version 1.5.4 introduced a new file format (extension .clip) and frame-by-frame animation.
 In late 2017, Celsys took over direct support for the software worldwide, and ceased its relationship with Smith Micro.
 In July 2018, Celsys began a partnership with Graphixly for distribution in North America, South America, and Europe.

 Clip Studio Paint for the Apple iPad was introduced in November 2017, and for the iPhone in December 2019.
 Clip Studio Paint for Samsung Galaxy tablets and smartphones was released in August 2020 on the Galaxy Store, with versions for other Android devices and Chromebooks released in December.

 The Windows and macOS versions of the software have been sold and distributed either from the developer's web site or on DVD, and purchased either with a perpetual license or an ongoing subscription.
 The versions for iPhone, iPad, and Android-based devices are distributed through the corresponding app stores free of charge, but require a subscription – which includes cloud storage – for unrestricted use.
-Without a subscription, the tablet versions can be used for up to a specified number of months, and the phone versions can be used for 30 hours per month.
+Without a subscription, the tablet versions can be used only for a specified number of months, and the phone versions can be used only for 30 hours per month.

-From 2013 to 2023, regular updates for version 1 were distributed free of additional charge to both perpetual and subscription users.
-Since the release of version 2 in 2023, feature updates are included only in subscription plans and are available to perpetual licenses at an additional cost.
-Perpetual licenses can be upgraded permanently or with an annual "update pass".
-The "update pass" provides early access to features to be included in subsequent perpetual licenses for 12 months, after which the software reverts to the original license if not renewed.
-In March 2024, version 3.0 was released, and version 4.0 introduced additional features in March 2025.
+From 2013 to 2023, updates for version 1 were distributed free of additional charge to both perpetual license holders and subscription users.
+In March 2023, Celsys changed its upgrade model and practices.
+At that time they released version 2, which – like all updates – was available to subscribers, but available to holders of perpetual licenses only at an additional cost: paying a one-time upgrade fee, or buying a 12-month "update pass" which provides access to updates like a subscription, but the license reverts to the original version if the pass is not renewed.
+As of 2026, similar "whole number" upgrades have been offered every 12 months, under similar terms.